Kickstarter Late Pledge: Guide to Extending Crowdfunding Success

 Late Pledge uses the same payment system as regular pledges.
 So, if you were able to pledge during the campaign with a credit card from one of these issuers, you can use the same card for a Late Pledge.

-Will creators be able to adjust their reward offerings during the Late Pledge phase?
+Can creators adjust their rewards during the Late Pledge phase?

-No, creators cannot adjust their reward offerings during the Late Pledge phase on Kickstarter.
+No, creators cannot modify rewards once the Late Pledge phase begins.

 There are a few reasons for this: